koralgooll/MulEA/README.md

 This function generates a network visualization of the enriched transcription factors.
 Each node represents a transcription factor and is coloured based on its significance level.
-A connection (edge) is drawn between two nodes if they share at least one common gene, meaning that both transcription factors regulate the expression of the same target gene.
-The thickness of the edge reflects the number of shared genes.
+A connection (edge) is drawn between two nodes if they share at least one common gene belonging to the **target set**, meaning that both transcription factors regulate the expression of the same target gene.
+The thickness of the edge reflects the number of shared genes belonging to the **target set**.

 ``` r
 plot_graph(reshaped_results = ora_reshaped_results,